-Based on C3 in \S\ref{sec:problem2}, we suppose the model relies more on the source conditions when indicated by large noise scales.
-This implies that we may make the model more faithful to source conditions by feeding indicators of large noise scales to the model.
-Fig.~\ref{fig:tendency} shows a synthesis experiment similar to Fig.~\ref{fig:prelim}(E), wherein the predictions using a large timestep $0.995$ (namely, a larger noise scale) are closer to the embedding of the original target $\bm{y}$, while more distant to that of the misleading $\bm{y}^\prime$, reiterating that the model relies more on the source condition $\bm{x}$ when exposed to large noise indicator due to manipulation in inference.
+Based on C3 in \S\ref{sec:problem2}, we suppose the model relies more on the source conditions when the input noise scale is large.
+This implies that we may make the model generate prediction more faithful to source conditions by feeding timesteps corresponding to large noise scales to the model.
+Fig.~\ref{fig:tendency} shows a synthesis experiment similar to Fig.~\ref{fig:prelim}(E), wherein the predictions using a large timestep $0.995$ (namely, a larger noise scale) are closer to the embedding of the original target $\bm{y}$, while more distant to that of the misleading $\bm{y}^\prime$, reiterating that the model relies more on the source condition $\bm{x}$ when being exposed to a larger noise due to manipulation in inference.

-Inspired by the aforementioned observations, we propose a \uline{\textbf{c}}ondition-\uline{\textbf{e}}nhanced \uline{\textbf{d}}eno\uline{\textbf{i}}ser (\textsc{CeDi}) for sampling. \textsc{CeDi} always feeds a large $t$ to the model $\bm{z_\theta}$ to encourage the model to make use of the source condition.
+Accordingly, we propose a \uline{\textbf{c}}ondition-\uline{\textbf{e}}nhanced \uline{\textbf{d}}eno\uline{\textbf{i}}ser (\textsc{CeDi}) for sampling. \textsc{CeDi} always feeds a large $t$ to the model $\bm{z_\theta}$ to encourage the model to make use of the source condition.
 In practice, we largely follow the framework of DDIM solver~\citep{ddim} but pick two sets of timesteps.
 In the first set $\{t_i\}_{i=0}^M$, timesteps decrease uniformly from $t_0=1$ to $t_M\approx0$ as normal.
 As for the other set $\{\tau_i\}_{i=0}^M$, $\tau_i$s decrease uniformly from $\tau_0=1$ to a large time $\tau_M\gg 0$\footnote{Empirically, we find that $\tau_M$ satisfying $\sigma(\tau_M)=0.99$ (\ie, $\tau_M=0.99$ for $\sigma(t)=t$ and $\tau_M=0.9606$ for \citet{diffusionlm}'s \texttt{sqrt} schedule $\sigma(t) = t^{0.25}$) generally works well.}.
 When making predictions, we assign timesteps from the second set to the model.
-By replacing corresponding timesteps in the framework of DDIM (Eqn.~\ref{eqn:ddim} and Eqn.~\ref{eqn:predicted-noise}) with $\tau_i$s, we generate our predictions by iteratively computing
+By replacing corresponding timesteps in the framework of DDIM (Eqn.~\ref{eqn:ddim} and Eqn.~\ref{eqn:predicted-noise}) with $\tau_i$, we generate our predictions by iteratively computing

 where the predicted noise is also updated as

 We also demonstrate how \textsc{CeDi} works in Alg.~\ref{alg:sampling}.